spezifisch/esphome-entry/README.md

 ![PCB layout of the sound sensors](./docs/sound%20sensor.png)

-Reverse-engineered schematic from that (LEDs and 100n omitted):
+Reverse-engineered schematic from that (LEDs and supply omitted):

 ![Sound sensor schematic around an LM393](./docs/sound%20sensor%20schematic%20export.png)